Revealing the building blocks of tree balance: fundamental units of the Sackin and Colless Indices: Preliminaries

-In phylogenetics, but also in other research areas, tree balance plays a vital role.
+\textbf{ Tree balance concepts.} In phylogenetics, but also in other research areas, tree balance plays a vital role.
 Generally, balance and imbalance indices are distinguished.
 However, note that every balance index can be converted into an imbalance index by inverting its sign (and vice versa).

-In order to define (im)balance indices, however, we first need to consider tree shape statistics: A \emph{tree shape statistic} is a function $t: \bt_n\rightarrow \mathbb{R}$ that depends only on the shape of $T$ but not on the labeling of vertices or the length of edges.
+In order to define (im)balance indices, however, we first need to consider tree shape statistics: A \emph{tree shape statistic} is a function $t: \bt_n\rightarrow \mathbb{R}$.
 Based on this, a tree imbalance index is defined as follows: A tree shape statistic $t$ is called an \emph{imbalance index} if and only if \begin{enumerate}[(i)] \item the caterpillar $\cat_n$ is the unique tree maximizing $t$ on its domain $\bt_n$ for all $n \geq 1$ and \item the fully balanced tree $\fb_h$ is the unique tree minimizing $t$ on $\bt_n$ for all $n = 2^h$ with $h \in \mathbb{N}$. \end{enumerate}

-Similarly, a tree shape statistic $t$ is called an \emph{balance index} if and only if \begin{enumerate}[(i)] \item the caterpillar $\cat_n$ is the unique tree minimizing $t$ on its domain $\bt_n$ for all $n \geq 1$ and \item the fully balanced tree $\fb_h$ is the unique tree maximizing $t$ on $\bt_n$ for all $n = 2^h$ with $h \in \mathbb{N}$. \end{enumerate}
+Similarly, a tree shape statistic $t$ is called a \emph{balance index} if and only if \begin{enumerate}[(i)] \item the caterpillar $\cat_n$ is the unique tree minimizing $t$ on its domain $\bt_n$ for all $n \geq 1$ and \item the fully balanced tree $\fb_h$ is the unique tree maximizing $t$ on $\bt_n$ for all $n = 2^h$ with $h \in \mathbb{N}$. \end{enumerate}